Joseph Metcalf III: War souvenir controversy

 At the conclusion of active combat operations following the Invasion of Grenada, Metcalf and several of his senior aides were caught attempting to bring captured Soviet-made AK-47s back to the US as war souvenirs, in violation of both military regulations and US customs law.
 Twenty-four AK-47s, along with 24 magazines, were seized by customs agents from the Vice Admiral's plane at Norfolk Naval Air Station, VA when Metcalf and his officers were returning from the Grenada theater.

 As a direct result of intervention by President Ronald Reagan, Metcalf received only a caution from the Navy regarding the incident, and it did not prevent him from later being assigned as deputy chief of staff of naval operations for surface warfare.
-Press accounts at the time noted that in the same conflict, six enlisted personnel and one junior officer, of which two were marines and five were soldiers from the 82nd Airborne, all received reduction in rank, dishonorable discharges and at least one year of prison time for the same offense.
+Press accounts at the time noted that in the same conflict, six enlisted personnel and one junior officer, of which two were Marines and five were Soldiers from the 82nd Airborne Division, all received reduction in rank, dishonorable discharges and at least one year of prison time for the same offense.